lamhq/tech-notes/pages/data-engineering/pandas.md

 Pandas allows us to analyze big data and make conclusions based on statistical theories.

 Pandas can clean messy data sets, and make them readable and relevant.

+## Reference

+The code for this document is from the book **Learning pandas, 2nd edition**.

+The example code and data is located at [Github](https://github.com/PacktPublishing/Learning-Pandas-Second-Edition).